-4.2.4 Task Priority
+5.2.4 Task Priority

 A task's priority determines its importance in relation to the other tasks executing on the same processor.
 RTEMS supports 255 levels of priority ranging from 1 to 255.
+The data type rtems_task_priority is used to store task priorities.

 Tasks of numerically smaller priority values are more important tasks than tasks of numerically larger priority values.
 For example, a task at priority level 5 is of higher privilege than a task at priority level 10.
 There is no limit to the number of tasks assigned to the same priority.